-The following table presents the aggregate fees billed to us by KMJ for the indicated services performed during Fiscal 2020 and Fiscal 2019:
+The following table presents the aggregate fees billed to us by KMJ for the indicated services performed during Fiscal 2021 and Fiscal 2020:

-Fiscal 2020(\$) Fiscal 2019(\$)
+Fiscal 2021(\$) Fiscal 2020(\$)

-Audit Fees(1) 118,550 126,800
+Audit Fees(1) \$202,650 \$118,550

 Audit-Related Fees(2)

 Tax Fees(2) -

-All Other Fees(2)
+All Other Fees(2) -

-Total Fees 118,550 126,800
+Total Fees \$202,650 \$118,550

-- (1) Audit fees consist of fees billed to us for professional services rendered for the audit of our annual consolidated financial statements and the review of our interim condensed consolidated financial statements included in our quarterly reports.
-These fees also include fees billed to us for professional services that are normally provided in connection with statutory and regulatory filings or engagements, including the review of our registration statements on Form S-3 and Form S-8 and certain other related matters, such as the delivery of comfort letters and consents in connection with these registration statements. - (2) KMJ did not bill to us any audit-related fees, tax fees or other fees in Fiscal 2020 or Fiscal 2019.
+- (1) Audit fees consist of fees billed to us for professional services rendered for the audit of our annual consolidated financial statements and internal control over financial reporting, and the review of our interim condensed consolidated financial statements included in our quarterly reports.
+These fees also include fees billed to us for professional services that are normally provided in connection with statutory and regulatory filings or engagements, including the review of our registration statements on Form S-3 and Form S-8 and certain other related matters, such as the delivery of comfort letters and consents in connection with these registration statements.
+Our audit fees for Fiscal 2020 included services rendered for the audit of our annual consolidated financial statements, the review of our registration statements on Form S-8.
+Our audit fees for Fiscal 2021 also included an additional \$71,500 related to Section 404 of the Sarbanes-Oxley Act of 2002 since we are now required to report on the effectiveness of our internal control over financial reporting. - (2) KMJ did not bill to us any audit-related fees, tax fees or other fees in Fiscal 2021 or 2020.